Equal Pay for Similar Work: Microfoundations and Theoretical Discussions

 For each $g$, let $Y^*_g \subseteq \{g\} \times [0,1]^2$ be a measurable set of workers containing, for each $v$, $f_g^1(v)$ share of workers--note that such sets exist thanks to \Cref{koji-proposition}.
-Consider the following strategy profile in the non-cooperative game: \if0 \bph{I got a little confused.
-In words, is this saying that we're considering a set of workers with the right measurability properties such that (for each $v$?) the ``share'' of workers hired by firm 1 is the same as they get in the cooperative outcome?}\fk{FK: Yeah, that is what I meant.
-I wonder what's the best way to write this in a way that is clearer.
-How about: ``For each $g$, let $Y^*_g \subseteq \{g\} \times [0,1]^2$ be a measurable set of workers such that there are a fraction $f_g^1(v)$ of workers of each productivity $v$--note that such sets exist thanks to \Cref{koji-proposition}.''
-Is this better?
-One difficulty I had was that we haven't introduced a good notation in the proof that corresponds to $\mu_g^w(Y^*_v)$ in \Cref{koji-proposition}, so I opted to write an informal description ``there are a fraction $f_g^1(v)$ of workers of each productivity $v$''.
-I wonder if this is clear enough. }\bph{Just playing around with words a bit, and the following seems a little clearer to me.
-What do you think? ``For each $g$, let $Y^*_g \subseteq \{g\} \times [0,1]^2$ be a measurable set of workers containing, for each $v$, $f_g^1(v)$ share of workers--note that such sets exist thanks to \Cref{koji-proposition}.''}\fk{Your suggestion looks good!
-I implemented the change and commented out this comment thread.} \fi \begin{enumerate} \item Both firms make job offers to all workers $(g,v,t)\in\{g\} \times [0,1]^2$ where the wage offer for each worker is equal to her productivity $v$. \item All workers accept an offer from the firm whose wage offer is the highest and weakly positive, if any.
+Consider the following strategy profile in the non-cooperative game:

+\begin{enumerate} \item Both firms make job offers to all workers $(g,v,t)\in\{g\} \times [0,1]^2$ where the wage offer for each worker is equal to her productivity $v$. \item All workers accept an offer from the firm whose wage offer is the highest and weakly positive, if any.
 If they receive the same wage offers from both firms, then the workers in set $Y^*_A \cup Y^*_B$ accept an offer of firm 1 while all other workers accept an offer from firm 2. \end{enumerate} It is straightforward to verify that the above strategy profile results in outcome $O.$ To see that this is a subgame perfect Nash equilibrium, first observe that by definition of the workers' strategies, each worker is clearly maximizing their payoffs against all possible strategies of other players.
 For the firms, there is no other strategy that results in a strictly higher payoff than the payoff of zero under the prescribed strategy profile because all workers are offered a wage that is equal to their own productivity from both firms under the prescribed strategy profile.
 These observations show that the specified strategy profile constitutes a subgame perfect Nash equilibrium, as desired.